Sky-Watcher USA ProED 120mm Doublet APO Refractor

 Wonders of Deep-Space…beyond the solar-system hunt down double stars like Epsilon Lyrae, and the “double-double" in Lyra.
 A 120 mm ED-APO refractor will provide a crisp well defined image on par with up to a 7" reflector.
 Always a star-party favorite, the beautiful double Alberio located in the tail of Cygnus is sensational.
 Alberio appears like a gold sparkler and its companion looks like a blue-green sparkler.
 It is a perfect object to view with your SW 120ED.
 Algol, an eclipsing variable star, sometimes called the “winking eye" fluctuates in brightness and is a suitable subject for the SW 120ED.
 Aldebaran, a beautiful orange giant in the Constellation Taurus is a delightful sight to view with the SW 120ED.
 In the eastern corner of Constellation Orion, Rigel, a bright blue double has a blue-green companion that requires excellent optics to see, a worthy subject for the SW 120ED.
 Tight globular star clusters like M13 in the Constellation Hercules appear like a beehive of crisp stellar pin points circling the central core, star upon thousands of stars.
 Compact globular star clusters lend themselves well to a refractor.
 M5 is a worthy object for viewing.
 M92, in the Constellation Hercules, is very compact globular with a bright core.
 It is a great object to view with the SW 120ED.
 M4, M10 and many other globular clusters can be seen well with the SW 120ED-APO refractor.
 The bright central cores of prominent nebulae can be seen and the brightest stars can be observed illuminating the glowing nebulosity which appears as ghostly apparitions.

-The superb capabilities of the SW 120ED provide performance on a par with a reflector of perhaps up to 7" in diameter on lunar, planetary, double-stars, globular star clusters, and depending on your ranking of unobstructed high-contrast as a necessary attribute, even the brighter nebulae may look better to you in a SW 120ED.
+The superb capabilities of the SW 120ED provide performance on a par with a reflector of perhaps up to 8" in diameter on lunar, planetary, double-stars, globular star clusters, and depending on your ranking of unobstructed high-contrast as a necessary attribute, even the brighter nebulae may look better to you in a SW 120ED.
 These objects will stand out in bold relief contrasted against a very dark velvet-black sky background.
-Many advanced amateur astronomers feel the ED-APO experience is astronomy’s richest.
+Many advanced amateur astronomers feel the ED-APO experience is astronomy’s most satisfying.
+As an astrograph, the SW PRO 120ED APO performs superbly delivering crisp, high-fidelity imaging of planetary, lunar and aperture appropriate deep-space phenomena.

 In a given aperture size, refractors will always exhibit sharper images than other optical designs because the refractor concentrates more light into the central airy-disk and first diffraction rings.
 There is no diffraction pattern interference caused by a diagonal mirror or secondary mirror being suspended in the optical path (central obstruction) as is the case with reflectors.